trymorez/unity-retro-game-series-01/README.md

 ![screenshot](Assets/Screenshot/Screenshot02.png)

 ## Version History (버전 내역)
+**V 0.9 - (2025-01-13)**
+- Now, invaders can attack the player with missiles.
+- The player life routine has been implemented (default is 3 lives)

 **V 0.8 - (2025-01-13)**
 - The intro screen has been implemented.
 - Fixed a bug where the player's laser sometimes disappears inappropriately.